martynjsimpson/MySat/ground-station-dashboard/README.md

 The flow currently fans the flattened telemetry state to both frontends:

-- the existing FlowFuse dashboard console
+- the legacy FlowFuse dashboard console
 - the `uibuilder` node at `/dashboard-v3`

-The `uibuilder` node also routes browser-originated commands back to the existing serial transmit path, so dashboard v3 uses the same backend command pipeline as the current dashboard.
+The `uibuilder` node also routes browser-originated commands back to the existing serial transmit path, so dashboard v3 uses the same backend command pipeline as the legacy dashboard.

 There is also a `V3 Sync State` function that re-sends the latest stored telemetry snapshot to dashboard v3 when the uibuilder client emits control events such as a fresh connection.